joelpick/measuRe/README.md

 **Finish**: Closes the window and saves a R datafile with existing coordinates.

-The number in the bottom right denotes which image you are currently working on/total number of images within the folder path
+The number in the bottom right denotes which image you are currently working on/total number of images within the folder path.

 <img src="https://user-images.githubusercontent.com/37153494/93581817-8e3e9500-f999-11ea-9c24-d5707808cf53.png" width="1000" height="700" />>